survivejs/webpack-book/manuscript/optimizing/07_performance.md

 Webpack's performance out of the box is often enough for small projects.
 That said, it begins to hit limits as your project grows in scale.
 It is a common topic in webpack's issue tracker.
 [Issue 1905](https://github.com/webpack/webpack/issues/1905) is a good example.

-There are a couple of basic rules when it comes to optimization:
+There are a couple of ground rules when it comes to optimization:

 1. Know what to optimize.
 2. Perform easy tweaks first.
 3. Perform hard tweaks after.
 4. Measure impact.

 Sometimes optimizations come with a cost.
-They might make your configuration more difficult to understand or tie it to a specific solution.
+They might make your configuration harder to understand or tie it to a particular solution.
 Often the best optimization is to do less work or do it in a smarter way.
-I'll go through basic directions in the next sections so you know where to look when it's time to work on build performance.
+I'll go through basic directions in the next sections, so you know where to look when it's time to work on build performance.

-## High Level Optimizations
+## High-Level Optimizations

-It is good to understand that webpack uses only a single instance by default.
-This means you won't be able to benefit from a multi-core processor without extra effort.
+Webpack uses only a single instance by default meaning you won't be able to benefit from a multi-core processor without extra effort.
 This where third party solutions, such as [parallel-webpack](https://www.npmjs.com/package/parallel-webpack) and [HappyPack](https://www.npmjs.com/package/happypack) come in.

 ### parallel-webpack - Run Multiple Webpack's in Parallel